deton57/oke-labs/oke-rancher/mon.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part4/pods.PNG)

-Now you will see some metrics regarding pods, hover over the metrics, to see what happened during the load test.
+Now you will see some metrics regarding Pods, hover over the metrics, to see what happened during the load test.